Like most food producers, we're working hard to minimise any impact from our farming activities on the seabed and surrounding marine environment.

 On some occasions where we’ve installed HDPE netting however, we’ve seen seals relocate to another farm where there had previously been no seal challenge.
 The goal now is to roll-out the new netting systems to each and every farm; something that’s best done ahead of each new crop so as not to risk stressing the fish.

-On other occasions, we have seen persistent seals climb up and into pens so our farmers are now lacing together top nets in a new way.
+On other occasions, we have seen persistent seals climb up and into pens so our farmers are now lacing together top nets in new ways.

 We are constantly learning and continually adapting our farming practices, but the end goal remains the same – to keep farmed salmon stocks and seals safely separate.

-Consolidating farms into a smaller number of larger pens could provide additional protection to HDPE nets, sinker tubes and optimal tensioning.
+Consolidating farms into a smaller number of larger pens could provide additional protection to the existing measures of HDPE nets, sinker tubes, optimal tensioning and, at some farms, double netting.

-The thinking being that the bigger the pen, the greater the opportunity for fish to shoal nearer the middle and out of harm’s way away from the net.
+The thinking being that the bigger the pen, the greater the opportunity for fish to shoal nearer the middle and out of harm’s way away from the net where seals can linger.

-Before we can make any such change to an existing farm, we must first apply for planning permission; something we’re in the process of doing in order to pilot the effectiveness of this approach in reducing the harm caused by seal predation.
+Before we can make any such change to an existing farm, however, we must first apply for, and secure, planning permission; something we have now successfully done for a small number of farms where we are piloting the effectiveness of larger pens in reducing the harm caused by seal predation.

 Double-netting – equipping each sea pen with two layers of netting rather than one – is a fiercely debated subject.